nackjicholson/awstruct/README.md

 #awstruct
-AWS Infrastructure as code with Node.js
+AWS Infrastructure as Code with Node.js